isomerpages/moe-stmargaretsec/index.md

 image: /images/School Logo (2023).jpg
 permalink: /
 notification: Secondary 1 (2025 Intake) information is now available.
-You can access the Booklist and Uniform Information Sheet by navigating to the Announcements section below.
+You can access it by scrolling down to the info cards section below.
 sections:
   - hero:
       background: /images/Homepage-isomer-New.gif